btholt/complete-intro-to-containers/lessons/docker-cli.md

 ### rm / rmi

-If you run `docker ps --all` it'll show all containers you've stopped running in addition to the runs you're running.
+If you run `docker ps --all` it'll show all containers you've stopped running in addition to the ones you're running.
 If you want to remove something from this list, you can do `docker rm <id or name>`.

 If you want to remove an image from your computer (to save space or whatever) you can run `docker rmi mongo` and it'll delete the image from your computer.
 This isn't a big deal since you can always reload it again